-A small gold locket tells a poignant story of heroism, tragedy, love and mourning.
-It contains a portrait of Australia's 'golden boy of boxing' and a lock of his hair and was donated to the National Museum of Australia by Father Kevin Hannan, the son of Winnie O'Sullivan, Darcy's first love.
+This small gold locket contains a portrait of Australia's 'golden boy of boxing' Les Darcy.
+It tells a poignant story of heroism, tragedy, love and mourning.
+The locket was donated to the Museum by Father Kevin Hannan, the son of Winnie O'Sullivan, Darcy's first love.

 It was once quite common for men to own mourning lockets such as this one.
 Perhaps Maurice, a close mate of Darcy, owned the locket and when he died it was passed to Winnie.
 Perhaps Maurice and Winnie shared both the locket and their fond memories of Les Darcy.

 What is not disputed is that this tiny locket is a powerful reminder of a cherished friend, the lives he touched and the tragedy of his loss.

 Les Darcy was born into a poor Irish Catholic family in East Maitland, near Newcastle, in 1895.
 He left school at the age of 12 and worked hard to help support his parents and nine siblings.

 He became apprenticed to a blacksmith but it was in the boxing ring that Darcy made his name and his fortune.

 His first fight was in 1910 in an illegal boxing match.
 Darcy won 15 shillings and attracted the attention of several promoters.
 In 1915 he moved to Sydney to focus on his boxing career.

 A few early losses under contentious circumstances did nothing to harm his reputation.